 - Be a Canadian citizen, Permanent Resident, or Protected Person under subsection 95(2) of the Immigration and Refugee Protection Act (Canada) at the time of the application deadline;

 - Be an international student studying in Ontario with a student study permit under the Immigration and Refugee Protection Act (Canada).
 Note: international students are not eligible for QEII-GSST awards.

 Minimum Academic Requirements

 - Be registered full-time in a graduate degree program; students who can only register part-time because of permanent disabilities may still be eligible.
 Note: to be considered for QEII-GSST, applicants must be enrolled in or plan to register in a research-based master’s or doctoral program in a STEM discipline.

-- Have achieved a first-class average, (minimum of A-/80%)*, in EACH of the last two full-time academic years (eligibility averages are based on grades up to August 31, 2017).
+- Have achieved a first-class average equivalent to Waterloo’s (minimum of A-/80%), in EACH of the last two full-time academic years (eligibility averages are based on grades up to and including August 31, 2018).

 Time in Program

 It is normally students who are within the time limits of their program who are selected to receive an OGS or QEII-GSST.